Baptism of Jesus: In the Gospel of the Nazarenes

 According to the non-canonical Gospel of the Nazarenes, the idea of being baptized by John came from the mother and brothers of Jesus, and Jesus himself, originally opposed, reluctantly accepted it.
-Benjamin Urrutia avers that this version is supported by the criterion of embarrassment, since followers of Jesus would not have invented an episode in which Jesus changes his mind and comes to accept someone else's plan.
+Benjamin Urrutia suggests that this version is supported by the criterion of embarrassment, since followers of Jesus would not have invented an episode in which Jesus changes his mind and comes to accept someone else's plan.
 Plus, the story came from the community that included the family of Jesus, who would have guaranteed the authenticity of the narrative.

 Location

 The Gospel of John (John 1:28) states that John was baptising in "Bethany Beyond the Jordan". generally considered to be the town of Bethany, also called Bethabara in Perea, on the eastern bank of the Jordan river, near Jericho.
-In the 3rd century Origen, who moved to the area from Alexandria, suggested Bethabara as the location.
+In the 3rd century, Origen, who moved to the area from Alexandria, suggested Bethabara as the location.
 In the 4th century, Eusebius of Caesarea stated that the location was on the west bank of the Jordan, and following him, the early Byzantine Madaba Map shows Bethabara as (Βέθαβαρά).

 The biblical baptising is related to springs and a Wadi (al-Kharrar) close to the Eastern site of the Jordan River, not the Jordan itself.
-The pilgrimage sites, important for both Christians and Jews have shifted place during history.
+The pilgrimage sites, important for both Christians and Jews, have shifted place during history.
 The site of Al-Maghtas (baptism, or immersion in Arabic) on the East side of the River in Jordan has been deemed the earliest place of worship.
 This site was found following UNESCO-sponsored excavations.
-Al-Maghtas was visited by Pope John Paul II in March 2000, and he said: "In my mind I see Jesus coming to the waters of the river Jordan not far from here to be baptized by John the Baptist".
-The Muslim conquest put an end to the Byzantine buildings on the east bank of the Jordan River, the later reverence took place just across the river in the West Bank at Qasr el Yahud.
+Al-Maghtas was visited by Pope John Paul II in March 2000, and he said, "In my mind I see Jesus coming to the waters of the river Jordan not far from here to be baptized by John the Baptist".
+The Muslim conquest put an end to the Byzantine buildings on the east bank of the Jordan River.
+The later reverence took place just across the river in the West Bank at Qasr el Yahud.
 The valley around the Dead Sea, which the Jordan River flows into from the North, is also the lowest place on planet Earth.